hadarohana/bug-free-giggle/README.md

        * GitHub username 1: cpierce17
        * GitHub username 2: alexusng
        * GitHub username 3: hpatrick5
-       * GitHub username 4:
+       * GitHub username 4: hadarohana
-       * GitHub username 5:
    * When did you complete this exercise?
+2/22 at 5:30 PM
    * How long did it take your team to complete this exercise?
+     This excercise took us 5 minutes.
 ## Table of Contents

 1. TODO.md - contains instructions for what to do for this assignment